IFM24010 - Real Estate Investment Trust : Property rental income: capital allowances: general: CTA2010/S537, CTA2010/S580 and CTA2010/S599(8)

-The tax-exempt income of the property rental business is based on the computation of profits for the purposes of taxing a property business.
+The tax-exempt profits of the property rental business are based on the computation of profits for the purposes of taxing a property business.
 One element in arriving at the profit for these purposes is capital allowances.
-A company may make a claim for capital allowances it wants to deduct in the period (CAA2001/S3(1)).
+The normal rules for companies that are not subject to a REIT election are that a company may make a claim for capital allowances it wants to deduct in the period (CAA2001/S3(1)).

-The CAA2001/S3(1) election or requirement to claim and the choice of how much to claim are set aside in calculating the income of the tax-exempt property rental business (CTA2010/S599(8)).
-Instead, the maximum capital allowances available under CAA2001 must be taken into account in the calculation of the profits of the property rental business.
+The CAA2001/S3(1) requirement to claim capital allowances and the choice of how much to claim are set aside in calculating the income of the tax-exempt property rental business (CTA2010/S599(8)).
+Instead, the maximum capital allowances, including structures and building allowances (SBAs) available under CAA2001 must be taken into account in the calculation of the profits of the property rental business.
 This will have the effect of reducing profits and the property income distribution to, and the tax liability of, the shareholders.

-Apart from some modifications when the company joins or leaves the regime, and when assets move between the property rental and residual businesses (see IFM24015), all the normal capital allowance rules apply to the property rental business.
+Apart from some modifications when the company joins or leaves the regime, and when assets move between the property rental and residual businesses (see IFM24015), all the other capital allowance rules apply as normal to the property rental business.
 For more information see the Capital Allowances Manual.

 Opening and closing book values